-All students attending campus must be at least twenty-one (21) years of age.
+All students attending Chicago campus must be at least twenty-one (21) years of age, and nineteen (19) years of age if attending spring session in Munich.
 If a student is applying to the online option, the student must be of legal drinking age in their country of residence.

-Lodging: \$145.00 (per day average) Meals, City transportation, misc.: \$55.00 (per day average)
+Lodging: \$145.00 (per day average)

 - Beer Packaging Overview

 - ▶ Cask Conditioning

 - ▶ Bottle Conditioning

 - ▶ Kegging -- Single Valve Keg

-- ▶ Draught Dispense
+- Draught Dispense

 - Packaging Line Design and Flow

 - Packaging Materials

 - ▶ Bottle Filling and Crowning Technology

 - ▶ Principles of Canning

 - ▶ Principles of Pasteurization

 - Maintenance Principles

-- ▶ Brewery Design
+- Brewery Design

 - ▶ Fluid Flow Fundamentals

 - ▶ Gases in a Brewery

 - ▶ Valves in a Brewery

-- Pumps in a Brewery (and Troubleshooting Exercises)
+- ▶ Pumps in a Brewery (and Troubleshooting Exercises)

-- ▶ Steam Fundamentals

-- ▶ Principles of Heat Transfer (and Basic Energy Calculations)
+- Principles of Heat Transfer (and Basic Energy Calculations)

 - ▶ Glycol Cooling Fundamentals

 - ▶ Principles of Refrigeration

 - ▶ Materials of Construction

 - ▶ Process Control and Automation

 - ▶ CO2 Collection Systems

-- Compressed Air Systems
+- ▶ Compressed Air Systems

-- ▶ Statistics

 - ▶ Process Troubleshooting